pybind/pybind11_abseil/README.md

 Additionally, datetime.date objects can be converted to `absl::Time` objects.
 C code cannot mutate any datetime.datetime objects from python.

-Python date objects effectively truncate the time to 0 (ie, midnight).
+Python date objects effectively truncate the time to 0 (i.e., midnight).
 Python time objects are not supported because `absl::Time` would implicitly assume a year, which could be confusing.